daniel-schroeder-dev/cwhq-python-email-series/emails/45__random-shuffle.md

 print(shuffle_letters("pizza"))  # zapiz
 ```

-Their program works, and they show it to a more experienced Pythonista.
-While impressed with their algorithm, the elder Pythonista suggests that there's an easier way to shuffle the letters in the word provided by the [random](https://docs.python.org/3/library/random.html) module.
+Their program works, and they show it to a more experienced Python programmer.
+While impressed with their algorithm, the elder Python programmer suggests that there's an easier way to shuffle the letters in the word provided by the [random](https://docs.python.org/3/library/random.html) module.
 Investigate the functions provided by this module and see if you can help them refactor their program!

 ## Answer